Polyfolds: A First and Second Look: Introduction

-Hence one benefit of the polyfold approach is that the perturbation theorem sketched above does not depend on specific properties of the moduli problem under study, but rather holds abstractly in the category of polyfolds.
+Hence one benefit of the polyfold approach is that the perturbation theorem sketched above does not depend on specific properties of the moduli problem under study, but rather it holds abstractly in the category of polyfolds.
 Consequently, the resolution of the difficult transversality problem for moduli spaces is reduced to the simpler task of showing that the moduli problem fits into the polyfold framework.
-On the other hand, a drawback of the polyfold approach is that one must become at least minimally familiar with the language, the new differentiable structures, and the basic results of the theory, which are dispersed across many articles and hundreds (if not yet thousands) of pages written by H.~Hofer, K.~Wysocki and E.~Zehnder (\cite{Hofer0}, \cite{Hofer}, \cite{Hofer2}, \cite{HWZ_lectures}, \cite{HoferWysockiZehnder1}, \cite{HoferWysockiZehnder2}, \cite{HoferWysockiZehnder3}, \cite{HoferWysockiZehnder4}, \cite{HWZscSmooth}, \cite{HWZ_Integration}, \cite{HWZ_DM}, \cite{HWZI_applications}, \cite{HWZII_applications}, \cite{HWZ_Fredholm_SFT}, \cite{hwzbook}, \cite{HWZ_DetBundles}).
+On the other hand, a drawback of the polyfold approach is that one must become at least minimally familiar with the language, the new differentiable structures, and the basic results of the theory, which are dispersed across many articles and hundreds (if not yet thousands) of pages written by H.~Hofer, K.~Wysocki and E.~Zehnder (\cite{Hofer0}, \cite{Hofer}, \cite{HWZ_lectures}, \cite{HoferWysockiZehnder1}, \cite{HoferWysockiZehnder2}, \cite{HoferWysockiZehnder3}, \cite{HoferWysockiZehnder4}, \cite{HWZscSmooth}, \cite{HWZ_Integration}, \cite{HWZ_DM}, \cite{HWZI_applications}, \cite{HWZII_applications}, \cite{hwzbook}, \cite{HWZ_DetBundles}).

 As such, the goal of this paper is to distill the theory down to a few essential elements, and to present these core ideas and suggested applications to any reader who wonders how a moduli space is constructed from a differential equation and who knows what a Banach space is.
 Furthermore, this should empower such a reader to evaluate the benefits and applicability of polyfold theory, and provide the basics for dealing with this theory.
 More specifically, those who do not usually touch a differential operator themselves should be enabled to make sense of moduli space constructions written in polyfold language.
-Readers who consider applying polyfold theory in their own work should obtain a road map, allowing them to efficiently compile details from the large body of work of Hofer--Wysocki--Zehnder -- henceforth abbreviated by HWZ -- with little additional technical work.

-For that purpose this article is divided into the following two parts, which are mostly independent of each other, and may be of interest to different readers.
+Readers who are considering applying polyfold theory in their own work should obtain a road map, which should allow them to efficiently compile details from the large body of work of Hofer--Wysocki--Zehnder -- henceforth abbreviated by HWZ -- with little additional technical work.
+For that purpose this article is divided into the following two parts, which are mostly independent of each other and may be of interest to different readers.

 {\bf I) Meta-mathematics:} This section provides some polyfold philosophy.
 We loosely describe the key elements of the theory, and we compare the polyfold approach to other currently used approaches (namely ``geometric'' and ``virtual'') by providing a road map for each.